boostercloud/booster/README.md

 * *The cloud is the machine:* We believe that the developer's tools should create infrastructure transparently in the same way that a compiler hides the details of the target processor.
 We often think about Booster as the "TypeScript-to-Cloud compiler."
 * *True Serverless*: Serverless is about to stop caring about your servers, but many implementations still require long YAML files to describe your infrastructure, and you really need to know what you're doing.
 True Serverless means that you don't even care about cloud configuration.
 Booster will figure it out for you based on the code you write.
 * *Convention over Configuration:* We prefer to provide standardized highly-opinionated modules than highly-configurable ones.
 This helps us to keep your code small and follow the best security and structure practices when deploying your applications to the cloud.
 High consistency in your project and code structure also helps to abstract out most of the boilerplate.
-* * Don't Repeat Yourself (Extreme edition):* /The only code that matters is the one that makes your application different/.
+* *Don't Repeat Yourself (Extreme edition):* /The only code that matters is the one that makes your application different/.
 We push TypeScript structure and type system to the limit to avoid writing repetitive code, like object-to-JSON serializations, API or database schemas, or redundant architecture layers.
-* *self-documenting APIs* We adopted GraphQL because it's a self-documenting standard.
+* *Self-documenting APIs* We adopted GraphQL because it's a self-documenting standard.
 You can grab a standard GraphQL client like [ApolloClient](https://github.com/apollographql/apollo-client) and start using a Booster backend in a minute.
-* * Developer's productivity:* Software development is fun, and a modern tool should make it even more fun, reducing the effort needed for mundane tasks.
+* *Developer's productivity:* Software development is fun, and a modern tool should make it even more fun, reducing the effort needed for mundane tasks.
 Booster provides code generators to help you quickstart new projects and objects, and the framework types and APIs are hand-crafted to help your IDE help you.

 ## Contributing